tarrasqueapp/tarrasqueapp/README.md

 ## Installation

+To install Tarrasque App, first run the following command to install the [Tarrasque CLI](https://github.com/tarrasqueapp/cli):

+    npm install -g @tarrasque/cli

-To install Tarrasque App, run the following commands to install the dependencies and set up the environment variables:
+Then, run the following commands to install the dependencies and set up the environment variables:

     ./bin/setup.sh
     cp .env.example .env

-Then, edit the `.env` file to set the necessary environment variables.
+Finally, edit the `.env` file to set the necessary environment variables.

 ## Running the Server

 To start the development server, run:

-    tarrasque docker up --db
+    tarrasque app dev

 This will start the server and the local database service at `http://localhost`.